 Treatment options for rare cancers are limited, with more effective therapies urgently needed.

 Developing treatments for rare cancers is challenging due to a lack of research data, financial viability, and small patient populations.
-As a result, many rare cancers have no treatments specifically designed for them and many people with rare cancers are currently treated with therapies or interventions designed for other cancers.
+As a result, many rare cancers have no treatments specifically developed for them and many people with rare cancers are currently treated with therapies or interventions intended for other cancers.
 This can sometimes lead to unexpected side effects, quality of life challenges, and low efficacy, making many rare cancers among the most challenging to treat.

 Clinical trials can often offer the most effective treatment opportunities when there is no standard of care available.
 However, the availability of clinical trials is limited in rare cancers.